de-husk/owLint/README.md

  * an OWLOntology object

 ###Output:
- * A Tuple containing whether or not the test was successful, and then a list of Tuples each containing the type of the offending thing and the string of the offending thing.
+ * A Tuple containing whether or not the test was successful, and an OffendingInstance case class object.

-TODO: Take the offending thing tuple and make it into a case class named: OffendingThing

 Screenshots
 ===========